shader-slang/spec/proposals/030-coherent-pointers.md

 ### Support For Coherent Workgroup Memory

-Any access through a coherent-pointer to a `groupshared` object is coherent; `groupshared` pointers will only be allowed if `SPV_KHR_variable_pointers` is enabled.
+Any access through a coherent-pointer to a `groupshared` object is coherent; `groupshared` pointers will cause the extension `SPV_KHR_variable_pointers` and the capability `VariablePointers` to be emitted.
 Since Slang does not currently support pointers to `groupshared` memory, this proposal will extend the existing `AddressSpace::GroupShared` implementation for pointers as needed.

 ### Support For Coherent Cooperative Matrix & Cooperative Vector